Table of Contents

 - Acromegaly, skin irritation with retinoic acid (non-androgenic causes)

-Idiopathic is a disorder of exclusion.
+Idiopathic hirsutism is a disorder of exclusion.
 It is common and often hereditary.
-There is probably overactivity of 5-alpha-reductase in the pilosebaceous unit.
+There is probably overactivity of 5α-reductase in the pilosebaceous unit.
 It starts after puberty and progresses slowly.
-Menstrual periods are regular and there are no signs of virilization.
+Menstrual periods are regular, and there are no signs of virilization.

 Presentation of Hirsutism

-The woman presents with excessive thick coarse terminal hair in a male pattern on the face (mustache, sideburns, chin/beard area, temples), chest, intermammary area, areola, linea alba, upper back, lower back in midline entering the intergluteal area, inner thighs and external genital organs.
+A woman with hirsutism presents with excessive thick, coarse terminal hair in a male pattern on the face (mustache, sideburns, chin/beard area, temples), chest, intermammary area, areola, linea alba, upper back, lower back in the midline entering the intergluteal area, inner thighs, and external genital organs.

 Other symptoms of hyperandrogenism include acne, menstrual irregularity (amenorrhoea/oligomenorrhoea), male-pattern balding, and infertility.

-Hyperandrogenism is risk factor for cardiovascular disease, cerebrovascular disease, hypertension, dyslipidemia, insulin resistance, hyperinsulinemia, low self-confidence and depression.
-Dark velvety plaques in intertriginous areas of neck, inframammary regions, axillae and groin called acanthosis nigricans may be present.
+Hyperandrogenism is risk factor for cardiovascular disease, cerebrovascular disease, hypertension, dyslipidemia, insulin resistance, hyperinsulinemia, low self-confidence, and depression.
+Dark velvety plaques in intertriginous areas of the neck, inframammary regions, axillae, and groin, called acanthosis nigricans, may be present.

 Workup of Hirsutism